ying-teaching/python/0-installation-setup/vscode-python.md

 ## Setup Python for VS Code

 VS Code has powerful support for Python programming.
 You need to install the [Microsoftw Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+Be caerful to install the Microsoft extention -- it is the best.

 To see an installation/setup demo, you can watch one of the following videos:

 - For Widnows, [VS Code Python Setup Windows 10](https://youtu.be/Jd4trL90HSw)